SublimeLinter/SublimeLinter/README.md

 ## Installation

+Note:  *** We're in a transition phase to the newer ST4 plugin host.
+Unless we have more experience for the process, it _may_ be necessary to restart Sublime Text after installing or upgrading helper packages.
+Just check if everything works or if the console shows permanent errors.
+On my machine, no restarts were necessary. ***

 Probably don't get fancy and just install SublimeLinter via [Package Control](https://packagecontrol.io/search/SublimeLinter).
 Refer https://www.sublimelinter.com/en/latest/installation.html for further information, but, spoiler!,